 The equalities policy and all other relevant policies will be evaluated and monitored for their equality impact on pupils, staff, parents and carers from the different groups that make up our school.
-This will be communicated with staff, parents, carers and governors by the Head Teacher.
+This will be communicated with staff, parents, carers and governors by the Executive Headteacher and Head of School.